 Changes in graduation requirements may occur during a student’s career.
 On such occasions, students generally complete requirements as specified in the catalog for the year of their matriculation.
 However, the student may select a subsequent catalog in effect during his or her college career.
 Occasionally changes are made which include more precise implementation guidelines.
-If the student believes the program is unfairly or unreasonably modified, the student should consult the Academic Records Office.
+If the student believes the major is unfairly or unreasonably modified, the student should consult the Academic Records Office.

 Liberal Arts Requirements

 Most of the courses at Houghton College are liberal arts courses, designed either for contributing to a general education or for enhancing understanding of a particular subject area or discipline of inquiry.
 Other courses are professional in nature, designed to prepare a student for a specific occupation, e.g., education, business, ministry.

 The State of New York and Houghton College require a minimum of 93 credits of liberal arts for the BA degree and 62 credits for the BS degree (in addition to specialized areas of professional work), and a minimum of 32 credits for the BMus and BFA degrees.

 Master of Arts in Music; Master of Music